kumu/docs/overview/billing.md

 **Note:**

-If you are on an annual billing cycle, Kumu will bill your account once per year based on a pre-set private project limit, **not** the actual number of private projects you own.

-This means that deleting and archiving private projects _will not_ reduce your annual bill; they will only make more private projects available under your total private project limit.
+If you are on an annual billing cycle, Kumu will bill your account once per year based on the type of workspace you have, and a pre-set private project limit.
+If you **add** a new private project, your private project limit will increase, and you'll be charged a pro-rated amount for the rest of the annual billing cycle _immediately_.
+This also means that deleting and archiving private projects _will not_ automatically reduce your annual bill; it will only make more private projects available under your total private project limit.

 However, you can increase or decrease your private project limit at any time during the year, and this _will_ increase or decrease your next bill.
 To adjust your private project limit, go to the billing settings for your personal account or organization, and use the interface to add or subtract private projects.

 ![Annual project limit](/images/settings-annual-project-limit.png)

-When your bill is increased or decreased during a billing cycle, Kumu's billing system **prorates** the final charge based on the amount of time left in your cycle, and charges the card on file immediately.
+When your bill is increased or decreased during a billing cycle, Kumu's billing system **prorates** the final charge based on the amount of time left in your cycle, and (if applicable) charges the card on file immediately.

 <p class="alert alert-warning">
 When you increase your private project limit on an annual plan, a prorated charge will be billed immediately to the credit card on file.
 If you need to pay by invoice instead of by credit card, please <a class="alert-link" href="mailto:support@kumu.io">reach out Kumu support</a> before increasing your project limit.